Geometric Ergodicity and Strong Error Estimates for Tamed Schemes of Super-linear SODEs: Error Estimates

 \begin{proof} Let $t \ge 0$.
 Applying It\^o formula to the functional $|X_\tau|^{2p}$, we get

-where we omit the integration variable here and after when there is an integration to lighten the notations.
-Taking expectation on both sides of the above equation and using \eqref{coe-tau}, the martingale property of the It\^o integral above, and Young inequality, we obtain
+where we omit the integration variable here and after when there is an integration to lighten the notation.
+Taking expectations on both sides of the above equation and using \eqref{coe-tau}, the martingale property of the It\^o integral above, and Young inequality, we obtain

 where $J:=\ee \int_0^t |X_\tau|^{2 (p-1)}\< X_\tau-X_\tau(\kappa_n), b_\tau(X_\tau(\kappa_n))\> {\rm d } s$.